 Pudim de leite is a sweet dessert made from milk, vanilla essence, yolks, egg whites, sugar and lemon zest.
 It is similar to a Spanish flan and is topped with caramel.

-Typically served cold, pudim de leite is one of the most popular desserts in the country.
+Typically served cold, pudim de leite is one of the most popular desserts in the country and is enjoyed in other former Portuguese colonies such as Brazil.

 Doce de Coco (Coconut Candy)